 The telemetry service is optional and was also a part of Windows 8 and Windows 7 after certain upgrades.
 The telemetry service is provided via a diagnostic tracking service.

 Occasionally, your system activates the telemetry by default.
-It starts taking up a major part of your CPU, slowing down the system completely.
+It starts taking up a significant part of your CPU, slowing down the system completely.

 Thankfully, this guide will help you disable the feature so it won’t consume all your processing power.
 Here are four ways in which you can get rid of it.